 ('stdin, Core.stdout, Core.stderr) Core.Cmd.t ->

-but reads stdout and stderr as a separate strings streams, returning a pair of string lists wrapped in the ouput type.
-This function uses asynchronous I/O internally, so the optional sleep
+string list * string listSame as lines_joined but reads stdout and stderr as a separate strings streams, returning a pair of string lists wrapped in the ouput type.
+This function uses asynchronous I/O internally, so the optional sleep parameter is provided as a means to pause briefly if output is expected to be slow to avoid pegging the CPU with a loop that does nothing.

 val fold :